Donnto/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 ## More pointers, arrays and strings

-This Project It aims to learn about pointers and arrays in C language.
+This Project, It aims to learn about pointers and arrays in C language.

 ## Technologies
 C files are compiled using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89.